International Travel Authorization for Students

 - A student group is two or more UTD students, or one or more UTD faculty/staff traveling with one or more UTD students.

-Please contact the International Center at [email protected] if you have any questions.
+Please contact International Risk and Safety at [email protected] if you have any questions.

 6 – 3 months prior to departure